-What went on in the smaller took place in the larger Christian communities; the outlines of the picture sketched for us in the Didache appear also in the Epistle of Clement435 and in the quaint Pastor of Hermas.
+What went on in the smaller took place in the larger Christian communities; the outlines of the picture sketched for us in the Didache appear also in the Epistle of Clement and in the quaint Pastor of Hermas.
 At the head of the community, as regular office-bearers, were a number of men presbyter-bishops with deacons as their assistants, but the congregation is seen to be the supreme judge in the last resort.
 The people rule and form a little democracy; they choose their office-bearers who lead their devotions and act as arbiters in all disputes.
 They are a self-governing community.
 They can even reject the services of men who assert that they are members of the prophetic ministry.
 They can do this in God's name.
 They are a theocracy as well as a democracy.
 The "gifts" of the Spirit are present in their midst and are manifest in the power of judging.

-Our second document is what Harnack calls the Original Sources of the Apostolic Canons.436 These sources are but fragments, preserved because they have been incorporated in a much later law-book of the Christian Church.
+Our second document is what Harnack calls the Original Sources of the Apostolic Canons.
+436 These sources are but fragments, preserved because they have been incorporated in a much later law-book of the Christian Church.
 We do not know from what land they came nor how wide or narrow was the sphere of their authority.
 They show us, however, what a small Christian community was in the last decades of the second century, and they describe the way in which it was created out of a number of Christian families.
 We can see the birth and growth of a Church with its complete organization.
-In many respects the process described can be seen now in any mission field, especially preference to the poor.
-Did the bishops and deacons who are placed among the honoured spiritual guides partake of these first fruits also?
-The Didache does not answer the question.
+In many respects the process described can be seen now in any mission field, especially among peoples of ancient civilization.
+Perhaps the most interesting thing about it is that every body of Christians however small is ordered to form itself into a congregation, and the implied thought that the Christian life must be lived within an orderly Christian society before the full benefits which accompany it can be enjoyed.